-Do you know how to blow dry hair the right way?
-Master this styling technique with our list of must-do’s you need to remember when using the blow dryer!
+Do you know how to blow dry your hair the right way?
+Here are things to remember when styling your hair with this trusty tool.

-It’s essential that you know how to blow dry hair correctly so that the next time you go for a bombshell blowout, you can totally nail the look with less the damage.
-So read our list for techniques and check if they’re part of your blow-drying routine!
+It’s essential that you know how to blow dry hair correctly so that the next time you go for a bombshell blowout, you can totally nail the look sans the damage.
+Here’s our list for blow drying techniques and check if they’re part of your routine!

 Here’s how to blow dry hair properly

-1. Wait until your hair is at least 60% dry
+1. Wait until your hair is at least 60 percent dry

-Your hair is most vulnerable when wet, and considering how a lot of heat and a lot of pulling and tugging are involved in blow drying, you’ll be increasing the damage that it can do to your hair if you start with sopping wet strands.
-Towel dry and wait until it’s 60-65% percent dry, then blow dry using only your hands for a bit.
-Then, use a brush, starting from the roots.
+Your hair is most vulnerable when wet, and considering how a lot of heat and a lot of pulling and tugging are involved in blow drying, you’ll be increasing the possibility of getting damaged hair if you start with sopping wet strands.
+Towel dry and wait until your hair is 60 percent dry or half damp before you reach for your blow dryer.

 Heat is one of the most common enemies of your hair.
-Frequent use of high temperature to style your tresses causes severe damage and blow drying is an obvious culprit.
-To minimize the damage by the hot air from your dryer, always, ALWAYS prep your hair with a heat protectant product before letting any heated tool touch your strands.
+Frequent use of high temperature to style your tresses causes severe damage, and blow drying is an obvious culprit.
+To minimize heat damage, always, ALWAYS prep your hair with a heat protectant before letting any heated tool touch your strands.

-Our recommendation: TONI&GUY Heat Protection Mist.
-This product is designed to defend your locks from damage, protecting it against the heat of up to 230 degrees.
+Editor’s tip: Spritz TONI&GUY Heat Protection Mist to defend your locks from damage, protecting your hair against the temperature of up to 230 degrees.

-There was a reason your blow dryer came with that little attachment thingy—you need it!
-To get a smooth look and perfect that hairstyle you’re going for, make sure the nozzle is attached to the blow dryer’s mouth. it helps concentrate the airflow to the part of your hair that you’re working on, which helps you achieve the look you want better than when the blow dryer is just blowing your strands all over the place.
+There’s a reason your blow dryer came with that little attachment thingy—you need it!
+To get a smooth look and perfect that hairstyle you’re going for, make sure the nozzle is attached to the blow dryer’s mouth.
+It helps directs the airflow to the part of your hair that you’re working on, which helps you achieve the look you want better than when the blow dryer is just blowing your strands all over the place.

 5. Don’t skip the finishing products